MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-manage-project-financials-overview.md

 ### Real-time visibility of project's progress and profitability

+Successful project financials management relies on:

+- flexible project financial tracking
+- planned project tasks
+- resources
+- resource units
-Successful project financials management relies on flexible project financial tracking for various project budgets, your planned project tasks, resources, resource units, and different types and categories of financial transactions.
-The visibility of overall budget based on these areas, and the ability to track, amend, and automatically match project actuals against budgeted amounts, allows you to see variants between budgeted and actual amount and take proactive actions where possible.
-If more budget is allocated to the project, or if the contract is updated based on spending, the project manager can revise the budget so that it reflects the new forecasts.
+- different types and categories of financial transactions

+The overall budget's visibility enables you to identify differences between the budgeted and the actual amounts and take proactive measures when necessary.
+If more budget is allocated to the project, the project manager can revise the budget so that it reflects the new forecasts.

 Learn more at [Project management and accounting overview](/dynamics365/project-operations/prod-pma/overview-project-management-accounting#create-projects) and [Revenue recognition overview](/dynamics365/project-operations/revenue-recognition/revenue-recognition-overview).

 ### Valuable insights for future projects

-Leading project management solutions allow financial project forecasting and project budget amount loading from a forecast model.
-This feature gives flexibility to improved project budgeting and financial management based on other projects history.
+Top project management solutions enable financial project forecasting and loading project budget amounts from a forecast model.
+This feature provides flexibility for enhanced project budgeting and financial management, drawing insights from the history of past projects.

 ### Transaction adjustment

-Project transaction adjustment gives the possibility to correct mistakes in your financial books.
-Project adjustments are used, for example, to mass-update the billable status, recalculate cost after a configuration change, or update funding sources.
+Adjusting project transactions allows you to correct mistakes in your financial records.
+Project adjustments are used, for example, to update billable status on a large scale, recalculate cost after a configuration change, or update funding sources.

 ### Multiple project cost and revenue profiles and rules

-Dynamics 365 supports various accounting options and rules for billable projects that include time and material and fixed price transactions.
-Depending on the defined setup, various accounting principles are used when project transactions are journalized and then invoiced.
-For example, you can configure posting project cost and revenue of your short-term projects directly to the profit and loss accounts, and use work in progress (WIP) accounts for your long-term projects.
+Dynamics 365 supports various accounting options and rules for billable projects, including both time and material and fixed-price transactions.
+Depending on the defined setup, various accounting principles are applied when project transactions are recorded and invoiced.
+For example, you can set up short-term project costs and revenue to be directly recorded in profit and loss accounts, while using work in progress (WIP) accounts for long-term projects.

-In addition, project cost and revenue profile rules determine the project cost and revenue profile that must be used when processing any billable project transactions.
+In addition, rules for project cost and revenue profiles determine the specific profiles to apply when processing billable project transactions.
 You can define rules by project contract, project group, or by a specific project.
-Dynamics 365 always picks the rule with the highest granularity first.
+Dynamics 365 always picks the rule with the highest level of detail first.

 Learn more at [Configure accounting for billable projects](/dynamics365/project-operations/project-accounting/configure-accounting-billable-projects#define-project-cost-and-revenue-profiles).

 ### Flexible revenue recognition and billing

-Advanced project invoicing solutions support automatic revenue estimates calculation on a period basis based on the projects forecast and actual transactions entered over the period.
+Advanced project invoicing solutions automatically calculate revenue periodically based on the forecast and actual transactions entered during that period.
 These calculation results can be reviewed and adjusted if needed.

 Learn more at [Project management and accounting overview](/dynamics365/project-operations/prod-pma/overview-project-management-accounting#create-projects) and  [Revenue recognition overview](/dynamics365/project-operations/revenue-recognition/revenue-recognition-overview).

-Subscription billing enables organizations to manage subscription revenue opportunities and recurring billing through billing schedules.
-An option to have a deferral schedule enables project revenue for the service to be recognized on an event-based template, or on a monthly, quarterly, yearly basis.
-This approach helps manage revenue for the project as it assures revenue is recognized when it's earned.
+Subscription billing enables organizations to manage subscription revenue opportunities and recurring billing using billing schedules.
+An option to have a deferral schedule enables project revenue for the service to be recognized either based on an event-based template, or on a monthly, quarterly, or yearly basis.
+This approach helps manage revenue for the project as it assures revenue is recognized when earned.

 Learn more at [Project deferrals](/dynamics365/finance/accounts-receivable/sb-project-deferrals).